aleksilassila/bitfields/README.md

 ## To Do

 -   Spawn points
--   Reduce amount of loops: make more efficient
 -   Cave rooms / systems
 -   Breach ammunition?
 Mines?
 -   Announce kills / deaths